neondatabase/website/content/docs/guides/schema-diff.md

 Schema Diff is available in the Neon Console for use in two ways:

 - Compare a branch's schema to its parent
-- Compare selected branches during a Branch restore operation
+- Compare selected branches during a branch restore operation

 ### Compare to parent